0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 Doing some research reveals PWM is a java based application that allows users to login and submit password resets through LDAP.
 Trying some common default credentials on the login page does not have any sucess.
 It seems that the ldap connection to the directory for authentication is unavailable.
 ![Failed login](/assets/img/posts/HTB/Authority/PWM-Logattempt.png)
-If we look below the login form, we can see a message stating the application is in configuration mode.
+If we look below the login form, we  see a message stating the application is in configuration mode.
-This misconfiguration allows access to the configuration manager and configuration editor with only a password.
+This misconfiguration allows us to access the ```configuration manager``` and ```configuration editor``` pages using only a password.

 ![](/assets/img/posts/HTB/Authority/PWM-Page.gif)

-Before we fall down a password bruteforcing rabbit hole early on, let's continue to enumerate and see if we can find anything useful on any SMB shares.
+There isn't a anything else to find here.
+We could try bruteforce the password but there are still other services to look at.
+Let's continue enumerating and see if we can find anything useful on any SMB shares.

 ### SMB (445/TCP)
 ```console